 Rob balanced his performing and sketch-writing schedule with his demanding academic life and, after graduating from Cambridge, went on to a teaching hospital to continue his medical training.

 And it turns out that he’d entered medicine just as a big shift in medical culture was happening — one that changed the way doctors thought about their patients.

 On Death and Dying

-Around the same time Rob was onstage in London’s West End doing his strip routine, a psychiatrist named Dr. Elizabeth Kubler-Ross was working on a radical project.
+Around the same time Rob was onstage in London’s West End doing his strip routine, a psychiatrist named Dr. Elisabeth Kubler-Ross was working on a radical project.
 She was spending time with dying patients at hospital in Chicago, listening to their stories.

 “If you only can sit and listen and hear what they say, they teach you not only about dying, but about living.”